banhpete/Notes-on-Back-End-Topics/README.md

  - There is a separation of client and server - code on the client side can be changed at any time without affect the server and vice versa.
 Essentially, they are both their own thing.
 This is important because:
    - It improves the portability of the user interface of the API
    - Both can evolve on its own
  - Statelessness - meaning the server does not need to know anything about what state the client is in and vice versa.
 When a request is sent the server does not keep any information on the client, it contains no state on that client.
+This has always been confusing, as technically state is sent in a HTTP reques via cookies or local storage, so if API calls are through HTTP, isn't it technically stateful?
+No!
+Just because we have cookies doesn't mean a HTTP request is a stateful protocol, each request is still independent of each other, they do not know about each other.
+Additionally, when we say 'server does not keep any information on the client' we're talking about the HTTP server which only's job is to handle request, and all the requests are technically the same to it.
+Therefore, HTTP is stateless, and so are API calls.
  - Cacheable - Data shall be labelled cachable.
 This will improve performance. *You have to label it cacheable*
  - Uniform interface - When using a REST API, the resource that is requested should be identified in the request, for example in Restful web services we identify the resource in the URI, and this should be uniform regardless of what we're doing to the resource.
+So API endpoints should clearly indicate what resource we will be using and in the HTTP headers we detail what actions we want to use through the methods.
+Essentially consider your endpoints as nouns.
  - The API must be a layered system such that a client cannot tell whether it's connected directly to the end serever ot to an intermediary along the way.
 **Consider that REST is not HTTP**, however people often make that connection due to how.. well connected they are.
 REST is basically an architectural style to help make the web more streamline, and standard (therefore simple, lightweight and fast).
 What we should take way from this when are making a RESTful API is:
  - We should use the HTTP Verbs, GET, POST, PUT, and DELETE in a reasonable way (This is actually not related to REST really, but most people would expect them to be used in a specific way)
  - The resource should be indicated in the URL.
 The path shall help you identify what resource you are trying to update, get, post or delete.
 There **should not** be a different name for a resource just because you're deleting it or updating it - **keep it simple**.
 Consider the following:
  ![Image of REST API endpoints](https://i.imgur.com/Y9n4SPT.png)
+ - Just another note, as Zak mentioned before, a common practice in restful API when you want to get information on a specific resource is to uses slashes, that are appended to the endpoint.

  So, if asked to create an API to collect data such as the first name, last name of a person, consider what the resource is (a person) and write the endpoint with the resource in mind.
 So it may look like /api/person.

+ ### How can we test API's?
+ - Postman is obiviously one of the best ways, especially since it has a nice UI to shower all the headers, the reponse, etc.
+ - Browsers are powerful as well, especially if you need to just check the data.
+Yoou can even add additional features to get it to work more like postman where you can change a request and etc. Browsers are pretty sweet for GET requests especially since you're just looking at the data, no custom headers required.

  ### General Rules of the HTTP Verb Methods
  - **GET** - Is for getting data.
 When we use thing, we should expect a list of data, **unless** an id is specified.